TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 16/Revelation 16.6.md

 ---

-for they poured out the blood of the saints and the prophets, and blood hast thou given them to drink: they are worthy.
+For they poured out the blood of the saints and the prophets, and you have given them blood to drink.
+They deserve this."